WoltLab/docs.woltlab.com/pages/tutorial/tutorial-series/tutorial_tutorial-series_part-1-base-structure.md

      The first part of the event name should reflect the type of fields in the particular `.section` element.
      Here, the input fields are just general “data” fields so that the event is called `dataFields`.
    - After the last `.section` element, fire a `section` event so that plugins can add further sections.
-   - Lastly, the `.formSubmit` shows the submit button and `{@SECURITY_TOKEN_INPUT_TAG}` contains a CSRF token that is automatically validated after the form is submitted.
+   - Lastly, the `.formSubmit` shows the submit button and `{csrfToken}` contains a CSRF token that is automatically validated after the form is submitted.

 ### Person Edit Form